 This fund will provide support for Mazza Museum to employ a deputy director to assist with the museum’s mission, which is to promote literacy and enrich the lives of all people through the art of children’s literature.

 The Marianna Hofer Arts Endowment was established through Marianna's estate to create a program at the Marathon Center for the Performing Arts for financial support for individuals and organizations involved in the arts.

-This fund, established in honor of Mary Lou Steinman by her family and friends, supports the enhancement of reading programs and opportunities for Arlington Local School students.
+This fund, established in honor of Mary Lou Steinman by her family, supports the enhancement of reading programs and opportunities for Arlington Local Schools students.

 This fund was established to support the Hospice Program through Friends of Putnam County Homecare and Hospice, Inc. The fund will provide ongoing support to community members and their families.

 This fund, established through a gift from Miriam S. Rader, supports the McComb Public Library and its programs, services, projects, and capital purchases.

 This fund supports Mission Possible USA, a local agency working to educate and equip Christ-centered leaders in under-served areas of the world through a focus on evangelism and discipleship, improved school programs and upgraded facilities for education and training, Christian worship, medical care and other similar community functions.

 Dr. Nancy Arbogast Dysinger established this fund to support the legacy of the McComb pool and park, and keep the fun memories alive for many years to come.